 Traditional Japanese Calligraphy

-For traditional work, and especially for national competitions, the calligrapher will normally design a work based on part of a classic Chinese poem.
 Japanese calligraphy originated in China and even today the Japanese calligrapher is classically trained in Chinese Calligraphy as well as calligraphy that is unique to Japan which incorporates kana invented in Japan around the 6th century.

-The item on the left shows the original Chinese poem with a partial Japanese translation just to its left.
+The item on the right shows the original Chinese poem with a partial Japanese translation just to its left.
 In red are the notations made by the artist.
 These notations can represent a number of things.
 Often times the Chinese characters used in these poems are not used in modern Japanese.
 Also, Chinese has no phonetic alphabet for grammar but rather relies on more than several thousand Chinese characters.
 Japanese has two phonetic syllabaries, together called kana.
 Hiragana is used for grammatical elements, verb forms and some words and the other, katakana, is now used exclusively to rendered non-Japanese words and names into Japanese.
 Additionally, Japanese has about 3,000 characters called kanji which are Chinese characters adopted to write modern Japanese.

 The characters for the poem are given in a Block (kaisho) script and must be converted to the target script.
 Master Takase prefers the cursive (sousho) scripts and so as one of the first steps in creating the art is to convert the characters.
 Cursive scripts are not taught in school and so most Japanese cannot read these but the characters are elegant, expressive and can be both strong and feminine.